Understanding the Basic Vehicle Control (BCS) Skills Test

 The Modernized BCS Test's Impact on Training

-Despite the introduction of the modernized test, the FMCSA's Entry-Level Driver Training (ELDT) regulations, effective since February 7, 2022, mandate that all entry-level drivers complete a prescribed training curriculum before taking the CDL skills test.
+Despite the introduction of the modernized test, the FMCSA's Entry-Level Driver Training (ELDT) regulations, effective since February 7, 2022, mandate that all entry-level drivers complete a prescribed training curriculum before taking the CDL skills test and show proficiency in all ELDT behind-the-wheel training units.

 Layout of Modernized Basic Contol Skills (BCS) Test